Brøndby Elite Cup

 - Under 13: Born after 01.01.2008 Game 2 x 30 mins.

 All teams play one full match per day.
-All matches, as far as possible, will be played in the afternoon.
-Training sessions, by appointment, can be arranged for the mornings.
+Training sessions, by appointment, can be arranged.

 The match referees are all qualified and hold a current license.

 Accommodation will be at one of the nearby lying schools.
 Players must bring their own mattresses and bedding.
 Refreshments can be bought at the school throughout the whole tournament.

 In the event of two or more teams being equal on points after all group games have been played, the winner(s) is decided by the following principal order:

 In the Elite Tournament the teams play one game per day.
 As far as possible the games are played in the afternoon so that the teams can train in the morning.

 All matches in the Elite Tournament are refereed by a referee assisted by two assistant referees.

 Warnings and sending offs are handled in accordance with the rules of the DBU, which means that a warning is not a limited sending off.